-The ratio of narrow bar width to wide bar width can be between 2:1 and 3:1 but in the UPC and EAN specifications for 14 digit shipping (or traded unit) symbols it is fixed at 2.5:1 and this has become the norm.
+The ratio of narrow bar width to wide bar width can be between 2:1 and 3:1 but in the GS1 specifications for 14 digit shipping (or traded unit) symbols it is fixed at 2.5:1 and this has become the norm.

 Interleaved 2 of 5 was chosen for the standard outer carton bar code because it's printed tolerances are sufficient for the highly variable printing techniques used for corrugated cartons.

 At the standard 100% magnification, the amount of variation allowed in bar width is 0.3mm (0.012").